commutatus/awesome/domains/engineering/secure/auto_db_backup.md

 	[![environment-variables-c66](/assets/images/environment-variables-c66.png)](/assets/images/environment-variables-c66.png)

-3. A unix-cron job that runs at a particular time in the day will let us generate continuous backups.
-The crontab can be updated manually or using the `whenever` gem.
-[Check here](https://github.com/javan/whenever) to see how to set up whenever gem.

-Once the crontab is updated, automatic backups should be configured.
-Contents of the crontab can be listed using `crontab -l`.
+3. To generate a backup use command `backup perform -t <backup model name>`.
+A cron job can be used for automatic backups.
+The command will differ in that case `/usr/local/bin/backup perform -t caif_backup`.
+On Rails, use the [`whenever` gem](https://github.com/javan/whenever) schedule cron.
+Contents of crontab can be listed using `crontab -l`.